 Corgi pups are stunning and have a completely different set of needs in comparison to their adult counterparts.

-When you are harness shopping for a puppy you need to look for puppy friendly harnesses that will support their training needs and protect their growing bodies.
+When you are harness shopping for a puppy, you need to look for puppy friendly harnesses.
+These will better support their training needs and protect their growing bodies.

 Raising your Corgi pup will be great fun but make sure you keep an eye on when their harness is getting a bit tight.

-Having a tight harness will be really uncomfortable for your pet and if it isn’t changed it could lead to health problems.
+Having a tight harness will be uncomfortable for your pet, and if it isn’t changed, it could lead to health problems.
 As soon as it starts to get tight and you can’t loosen it any further, pop out and replace it for the adult version

 Types of Corgi Harness

-When it comes to choosing the type of harness you can be forgiven for being confused!
-Every dog will have specific requirements and a one size fits all is not an option here.
+When it comes to choosing the kind of harness, you can be forgiven for being confused!
+Every dog will have specific requirements, and a one size fits all is not an option here.

 We’ve broken down the different types of harness you can get so that you feel confident when you go to purchase a new harness for your pooch.